ToufouMaster/PyroProgression/README.md

 - XP is gained based on the level, star rating and type of enemy **if and only if you or your pet kills the creature**. *(This means having the actual last damaging hit)*
 - Gaining XP will fill up the XP-bar and your character will Level Up if the treshold is reached.
 - On level up, your health will be restored to full.
+- On level up, you gain 2 skill points to spend on combat stats.
 - Each level gives extra stats on your health, damage, crit, haste, armor, resistance and stamina.
 - Each region further away from your starting region *(set automatically)* increases the level of creatures and gear there.
   - The first region has enemies from LV 1 - 5, and each region afterwards has the levels of their creatures increased by 3.